Rvjonh/Quote-random-app/README.md

+# Live Code

+This is one of my first project, I did it for FreeCodeCamp and now it's on my Github account.
+Check it out here:

+## Development

+You can use the code for whatever you want 😎.
+I used CRA and SASS just install de dependencies and insert your changes 😀.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+DO NOT FORGET TO RUN COMAND 'npm i' for the dependencies

 ## Available Scripts